StefanoFrontini/StefanoFrontini/README.md

 I've always been interested in technology.
 I was really happy that day when my parents gave me the Commodore 64 as a gift.
 In addition to having fun with the games, I remember the emotion while writing the first few lines of code in Basic taken from a book I had ordered by mail.

 In 2016 I asked a web developer to help me create [myguitarsongs.com](https://myguitarsongs.com/).
-A simple change to the stylesheet of the site made without the help of the developer has rekindled my old passion for programming.
+A simple change to the CSS of the site made without the help of the developer has rekindled my old passion for programming.

 After studying the basics of programming thanks to Zed A. Shaw's book "Learn Python The Hard Way" I started building my first projects:

+### Personal Dev Bot

-- In 2017 I built [PersonalDevBot](https://github.com/StefanoFrontini/PersonalDevBot) a web application connected to a Twitter bot that allowed me to save  personal development quotes I liked on a database and then with a simple click on a button of the UI to publish them on Twitter.
+In 2017 I built [PersonalDevBot](https://github.com/StefanoFrontini/PersonalDevBot) a web application connected to a Twitter bot that allowed me to save  personal development quotes I liked on a database and then with a simple click on a button of the UI to publish them on Twitter.
 I built it with Python, Flask, mySQL.
 Building this application helped me learn about backend development: SQL queries and CRUD operations on a database, Schema, create and delete tables.
 I also learned the Flask web framework and how to implement user authentication.

 <p align="center">
   <img width="300" src="https://res.cloudinary.com/stefano75/image/upload/v1652301790/devbot-twitter_zj5ami.png" />